fclabs/aws-terraform-exercises/exam-tips/s3/readme.md

 * Glacier Deep Archive
 * Reduced Redundancy Storage (RRS): Being faced out similar to One-Zone IA.
 * S3 Standard is the most expensive.
 S3 Intelligence Tiering cost the same, but infrequently used objects are moved automatically to S3-IA, which is cheaper.
 The analysis of the objects cost, so if you have millions of objects it could be expensive.
+* One Zone IA could have a cheaper cost per GB, but if it many accesses, it would become more expensive than Standard-IA
 * __S3 IA, OZ-IA & Intel Tiering only apply to objects larger than 128KB, stored for a minimum of 30-day term.
 Smaller object are charges as S3 Standard.
 Shorter period of time are charged for the 30 days.__

 ![S3 Storage Classes](S3-Storage-Classes.png)